omr-turbo/gc-arrays-tutorial/worksheet.md

 ## Task 1: Implement the array structures (45 minutes)

-In this task, you will be defining the basic array data-structures, which we will be later garbage collecting.
+In this task, you will be defining the basic data-structures that make up our arrays.which we will be later garbage collecting.
 You will be using C++ structs to lay out the Arrays in memory.
 The arrays are required to be simple structs ("standard layout" types in c++ parlance).

 ### Object alignment